 5. Airlie Beach

-Airlie Beach has an artificial beach called Boathaven Beach which has a stinger net to protect you in stinger season.
-You can also swim in the Airlie Beach Lagoon which has lifeguards.
-It's a popular spot among locals and tourists with barbeques, picnic areas, changing rooms and a kids’ play area.
+The artificial Boathaven Beach has a stinger net, so you can still take a dip in stinger season.
+You can also swim in the lifeguard-patrolled Airlie Beach Lagoon, a popular spot among locals and tourists with barbeques, picnic areas, changing rooms and child-friendly areas.

 Our Whitsunday tours